COVID-19 CORONAVIRUS PANDEMIC

 ● The Responsible Financial Officer, who is responsible for monetary matters.

-● The Cemetery Manager, who is responsible for the Parish Council Cemetery Service and maintaining the Burial Ground.
+● The Cemetery Manager, who is responsible for the Parish Council Cemetery Service and maintaining the Cemetery grounds.

 ● The Village Caretaker, who has a number of responsibilites including litter collection.